-The overall number of property, real estate and community association managers was projected to increase 6% between 2010 and 2020, according to the U.S. Bureau of Labor Statistics (BLS), which is slower than the national average of 14%.
-These professionals earned median salaries of $52,610 as of 2012, notes the BLS.
+The overall number of property, real estate and community association managers was projected to increase 8% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS), which is about as fast as the national average.
+These professionals earned median salaries of $55,380 as of 2015, notes the BLS.

 The National Property Management Association does offer certification in the property management field for individuals who are interested in gaining professional credentials.
 Gaining certification through the association involves completing an examination and renewal every five years.
 The National Apartment Association also offers the Certified Apartment Manager (CAM) credential for individuals who complete the CAM course through the organization.